16,272 grads of the Ultimate Military Credit Cards Course already know why

 - Read my full review of the Amex Platinum card for military, terms apply

-What is the Pilot Bonus?
+What is the Air Force Pilot Bonus?

 The USAF offers a pilot bonus at a varying amount each fiscal year to boost retention of highly-trained, experienced pilots and other rated officers.